AdvaithRavishankar/sp24-cse110-lab4/explore/devtools/devtools-part2.md

 **1. What was the bug?**

 ANS: the variables num1 and num2 are strings and not integers/numbers.
-Hence, when we run `calculateSum` it concatenates the strings together, producing the buggy add calculation.
+Hence, when we run `calculateSum` it concatenates the strings together, producing the buggy sum calculation.

 *2. How would you fix it?
 Include a screenshot of your fix.
 Name it fix.png (or whatever image extension you would like to use) and add it to your expand/screenshots directory.**